Endternvl/zAltmr-Alpha/README.md

 - First, All You Have To Do Is `npm i`
 - Then, Set Up The `./config.json`
 - To Start, Do `node index.js`

+### Fun Facts ℹ
+- zAltmr Is Easy To Use
+- zAltmr Is Open Sourced

 > © Copyright 2021 zAltmr